matrix-org/matrix-spec-proposals/proposals/2290-separate-threepid-bind-hs.md

 threepid to be used for message notifications, login, password reset, and other important functions.

-Typically, when using the `POST /_matrix/client/r0/account/3pid` endpoint, the identity server handles the verification -- either by sending an email to an email address, or a SMS message to a phone number.
+Typically, when using the `/account/3pid` endpoint, the identity server handles the verification -- either by sending an email to an email address, or a SMS message to a phone number.
 Once completed, the homeserver will check with the identity server that verification had indeed